GLOBAL MARKETS-Stocks gain on ECB stimulus hopes, U.S. economic data

 * U.S. durable goods and consumer confidence data strong

-* Euro falls against the dollar (Updates to close of U.S. markets)
+* Euro erases gains against the dollar (Updates prices to close of European markets)

 By Sam Forgione

-NEW YORK, Aug 26 Worldwide stock indexes rose modestly on Tuesday and European bond yields fell on expectations of more stimulus from the European Central Bank, while strong U.S. data on durable goods and consumer confidence underpinned U.S shares.

-Wall Street's benchmark S&P 500 closed above the 2,000 mark for the first time, while the Dow hit an intraday record.
+The benchmark S&P 500 topped the 2,000 mark, after first breaching that milestone on Monday, and hit a record high.
+The Dow also hit an intraday record.

 Speculation grew that the European Central Bank is preparing a program of large-scale asset purchases to weaken the euro and try to jump-start growth in the struggling euro zone.
 Those expectations have bolstered European bond and stock markets since Friday, when ECB President Mario Draghi hinted at a policy shift in a speech in Jackson Hole, Wyoming.